MicrosoftDocs/win32-pr.de-de/desktop-src/lwef/-search-2x-iresultproperty-hint.md

 ## <a name="property-value"></a>Eigenschaftswert

-Gibt einen Zeiger auf den Hinweis zurück.
+gibt einen Zeiger auf den Hinweis zurück.

 ## <a name="requirements"></a>Anforderungen